Optophys-Lab/Datastructure_documentation/gui_documentation/VirusCommander.md

 Having the viruses in the  database and associated with animals via surgey will allow easy search what was done with any given virus and with what results.

-Entering a virus or virus batch here will automatically push it also to eLabFTW (to be implemented)
+Entering a virus or virus batch here will automatically push it also to eLabFTW.

 ## Add a new virus to DB
 A new virus can be added and connected to its properties such as promots, opsin etc.